Ayoub-sadaoui/say-note-documentation/docs/CODEBASE_ANALYSIS.md

-# VoiceNotion: Comprehensive Project Documentation
+# SayNote: Comprehensive Project Documentation

 ## 1. Business Model Canvas

-This section outlines the business model for VoiceNotion, providing a strategic overview of the application's value proposition, customer segments, and revenue streams.
+This section outlines the business model for SayNote, providing a strategic overview of the application's value proposition, customer segments, and revenue streams.

 | Category                   | Description                                                                                                                             |
 | -------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |